hendrtd/comp-2210/docs/modules/m0/structure.md

 This overall course structure is the same regardless of course delivery mode (in-person or online) or term (15-week fall/spring, 10-week summer, or 7.5 week half-term).
 Module 0 begins on the first day of classes for the term and ends on the first Sunday of the term.
-Modules 1-7 each begin on a Monday and ends on a Sunday.
+Each module 1-7 begins on a Monday and ends on a Sunday.
 The duration of each module 1-7 is the same but varies by term (14 days for fall/spring, 10 days for summer, and 7 days for half-term).